Spring is here! Do you have plans to enjoy the Spring season in Japan? How about going to a spring matsuri?

 Jindaiji Daruma Doll Fair

 Are you familiar with the Daruma doll?
-Daruma (達磨) is a round red Japanese doll painted with the face of a bearded man meant to portray the Bodhidharma, the founder of the Zen school of Buddhism.
-This doll is considered as the symbol of perseverance and good luck.
+Daruma (達磨) is a round red Japanese doll painted with the face of a bearded man meant to portray Bodhidharma, the founder of the Zen school of Buddhism.
+This doll is considered a symbol of perseverance and good luck.

-The Jindaiji Daru Doll Fair is an exciting festival that is held in early March at the Jindaiji Temple in Chofu, Tokyo.
-This fair is one of the Three Great Daruma Fairs in Japan and has been going on since the Edo Period.
-This is a great stop for you to gather good luck for the springtime!
+The Jindaiji Daru Doll Fair is an exciting festival held in early March at the Jindaiji Temple in Chofu, Tokyo.
+It is one of Japan’s Three Great Daruma Fairs and has been going on since the Edo Period.
+This is a great stop for you to gather good luck for springtime!

 Hirosaki Cherry Blossom (Sakura) Matsuri

 Your Spring in Japan wouldn’t be complete without marveling at the beauty of the blooming cherry blossoms.
-While you can pretty much see them everywhere throughout the country, the Hirosaki Cherry Blossom (Sakura) Matsuri is one festival that you should definitely check out!
+While you can see them everywhere throughout the country, the Hirosaki Cherry Blossom (Sakura) Matsuri is one festival you should check out!

 Held at the Hirosaki Castle Park (弘前公園), this matsuri is the largest cherry blossom festival in Japan.
-You can see more than 2,600 trees and about 50 sakura species in this castle park located in Hirosaki City, Aomori Prefecture.
-The main attraction of this matsuri is the beautiful 300-meter cherry blossom tunnel, especially at night when it lit up.
+More than 2,600 trees and about 50 sakura species are in this castle park in Hirosaki City, Aomori Prefecture.
+The main attraction of this matsuri is the beautiful 300-meter cherry blossom tunnel, making for a spectacular view at night when it lights up.

 Naha Harii Festival

-Not only can matsuri be found on the main islands of Japan but also in Okinawa prefecture–the southernmost and westernmost region of Japan.
-One matsuri that you can visit is the Naha Harii (那覇ハーリー) Festival held to celebrate the coming of Spring.
+There are festivals all over Japan, including Okinawa prefecture, the southernmost and westernmost region of Japan.
+One festival that you can visit is the Naha Harii (那覇ハーリー) Festival, held to celebrate the coming of Spring.
 This festival is usually held for three days during Golden Week at the Naha Shinko (Naha New Port) Pier.

 Beppu Hattou Onsen Matsuri